Scientific Name

 Origin

-The native range of Crassula barklyi is from near Port Nolloth to near Van Rhynsdorp in the southwestern parts of the Northern Cape province of South Africa.
+The native range of Crassula barklyi extends from near Port Nolloth to near Van Rhynsdorp in the southwestern parts of the Northern Cape province of South Africa.
 It grows on gentle slopes, usually covered with quartzite gravel, rarely associated with larger rocks or rock outcrops.

 Description